NoorCool/nixos-config/README.md

 The `home.nix` file defines the user's configuration (programs, dotfiles, etc.).
 Currently in this setup no config files are being managed by home-manager yet, but this will soon follow so all the configs of my programs can be shared across hosts.

-> Transfer dotfiles to Home Manager
+> Transfer dotfiles to Home Manager is still a work-in-progress
 > -
 > For example how to transfer the Zathura config to home-manager:
 > ```nix